Nazar17P3426/Trojans/README.md

 # Trojans
-It's my GDI malwares, but the source codes of my GDI malwares will be NEVER released, enjoy! 😄
+Here are my GDI malwares, but the source codes of my GDI malwares will be NEVER released, because of the skidders, enjoy by testing them! 😄